aniketrajnish/me/index.md

 5. 2048 Jelly
  * Play [Here](https://play.google.com/store/apps/details?id=com.Makra.J2048)
  * Entire game was made by me using Unity.
+ * Learnt to optimize realtime lighting for mobile devices.
+ * Learnt to optimize post processing for mobile devices.
 6. AFPS
  * Leading a team of 25 individuals working on an Indian themed multiplayer game.
  * Watch the [teaser](https://youtu.be/pLk2W575Z78)